Generating Compilers for Qubit Mapping and Routing: Background and Overview of our Approach

 \section{Background and Overview of our Approach}

-In this section, we begin by giving an overview of quantum circuits.
+In this section, we begin by giving an overview of quantum circuits, providing the relevant background for this work to readers unfamiliar with quantum computing.
 We then introduce the \qmr problem through two key examples of target \qpus.
-By studying these two examples, we highlight the commonalities and motivate the abstract \qmr problem and our specification language, \lang.
+By studying these two examples, we highlight the commonalities and motivate the abstract \qmr problem and our specification language.